Glatiramer acetate: Society and culture

-Marketing
+Legal status

-Glatiramer acetate has been approved for marketing in numerous countries worldwide, including the United States, Israel, Canada and 24 European Union countries.
+Glatiramer acetate has been approved in various countries, including the United States, Israel, Canada, and 24 European Union countries.
 Approval in the U.S. was obtained in 1997.
-Glatiramer acetate was approved for marketing in the U.K. in August 2000, and launched in December.
+Glatiramer acetate was approved in the UK in August 2000.
 This first approval in a major European market led to approval across the European Union under the mutual recognition procedure.

-Iran is proceeding with domestic manufacture of glatiramer acetate.

 Patent status

 Novartis subsidiary Sandoz has marketed Glatopa since 2015, a generic version of the original Teva 20 mg formulation that requires daily injection.

 Teva developed a long-acting 40 mg formulation, marketed since 2015, which reduced required injections to three per week.
 In October 2017, the FDA approved a generic version, which is manufactured in India by Natco Pharma, and imported and sold by Dutch firm Mylan.
 In February 2018, Sandoz received FDA approval for their generic version.
 In parallel with the development and approval processes, the generic competitors have disputed Teva's newer patents, any of which if upheld, would prevent marketing of long-acting generics.

 While the patent on the chemical drug expired in 2015, Teva obtained new US patents covering pharmaceutical formulations for long-acting delivery.
 Litigation from industry competitors in 2016-2017 resulted in the new patents being judged invalid.
 In October 2018, the U.S. Court of Appeals for the Federal Circuit upheld the patent invalidation for obviousness.
-The case reflects the larger controversy over evergreening of generic drugs.
+The case reflects the larger controversy over evergreening of branded drugs.
+On October 31, 2024, the European Commission fined Teva €462.6 million «over misuse of the patent system and disparagement to delay rival multiple sclerosis medicine», having attempted to obstacle other producers of glatiramer acetate both by abusing the patent system and by setting up a misinformation campaign targeting other glatiramer producers.